BladerX11/VocalScript/README.md

 3. Click the buttons to play or save.
 The text content will be parsed as SSML.

-### Editing API information
+### Editing service information

-The key and endpoint of your API can be edited either through settings in the menubar, or the vocalscript.ini that will be created at the location where you OS stores configurations.
+The service information can be edited either through settings in the menubar, or the vocalscript.ini file that will be created at the location where you OS stores configurations.

 * Linux & MacOS: ~/.config/vocalscript/vocalscript.ini
 * Windows: C:\Users\<USER>\AppData\Roaming\vocalscript\vocalscript.ini